syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Diacritic-Sensitivity.md

 # Diacritic Sensitivity

-The control does not stick with one type of keyboard, so you can populate items from a language with letters containing diacritics, and search for them with English characters from an en-US keyboard.
-Users can enable or disable the diacritic sensitivity with the `IgnoreDiacritic` property.
-In the below code example we have illustrate how to enables the diacritic sensitivity so that items in the suggestion list get populated by entering any diacritic character of that alphabet.
+The control is not restricted to one type of keyboard, so you can populate items from a language with letters containing diacritics and search for them with English characters from an en-US keyboard.
+Users can enable or disable diacritic sensitivity using the `IgnoreDiacritic` property.
+In the code example below, we demonstrate how to enable diacritic sensitivity so that items in the suggestion list are populated by entering any diacritic character of that alphabet.

 {% tabs %}